 5. Balayage for Short Hair

 Balayage is versatile enough to be used on both short and long hair (and all the lengths in between).
 How the color is applied depends on the effect that you and your colorist want to go for.
 Want to soften your features?
 Pick a lighter color and focus the placement around your face and further away from the roots.
 For something a little edgy, bring the color closer to your roots and up higher up towards the crown of your hair.

 6. Balayage With Playful Colors

 Balayage isn’t just reserved for natural-looking hair colors like brown, blonde, and copper.
-You can also be playful and add bright pops of neon in your hair.
+You can also be playful and add bright pops of neon to your hair.
 To truly get the colors to pop, pick a base that is at least two to three shades lighter than your natural hair color.
 Then pick a bright, fun color like lavender, baby pink, or bright blue.

 Take note: Depending on your base color, you may have to bleach your hair to achieve a bright pop of pink.
 So remember to keep your hair well-conditioned!